Invisalign vs. Braces: Pros, Cons, and Pricing

 - You start wearing the aligners: You wear your clear aligners for 20 to 22 hours each day.
 Your dentist determines how often you need new aligners; typically, this ranges from 1 to 2 weeks.

-Each set of Invisalign aligners gradually move your teeth into proper alignment for an enhanced smile and improved function.
+Each set of Invisalign aligners gradually moves your teeth into proper alignment for an enhanced smile and improved function.

 Traditional metal braces use metal brackets and wires to move teeth.
 This type of tooth movement has a long history dating back to the early 1800s.
 While orthodontic treatment principles have remained the same, the methods, materials, and technology have undergone tremendous advances to perfect the technique.

 Recent advances that have improved metal braces include: